 The airport gates are locked at night.
 Anyone requiring after hour access should contact the airport manager.
 Visiting pilots can leave air-side via a pedestrian gate in the fence just west of the terminal.
 An access code is given to get back in.
 Please ensure this is closed/locked after use.

 Please note for visiting pilots/passengers in non airline aircraft – the above gate is the preferred method for access to and fro your aircraft.
 The Terminal access doors are kept locked for the protection of the public.
-Airport staff in the terminal do not work for the airport and have no obligation to provide access airside and will not generally not allow access air-side unless you can provide a CAA identification – such as a pilot licence.
+Staff in the terminal do not work for the airport and have no obligation to provide access airside and will not generally not allow access air-side unless you can provide a CAA identification – such as a pilot licence.
 Please remember to bring it with you.

 Fuel is available is…